401k Loan Calculator (2026) | Payments & Lost Growth | GenZLevel

-Calculate your monthly loan payments and instantly see the real cost of borrowing from your 401k, including lost investment growth.
+Calculate your 401k loan payments and instantly see the true cost of borrowing — including lost market growth.
+Updated for 2026 IRS 401k loan rules.

 What is a 401k Loan Calculator?